ecrousseau/aws-secret-injector/README.md

 The decrypted secrets are written to a volume named `secret-vol` mounted at `/injected-secrets` for all containers in the pod, with filenames matching the secret name.

 This repository contains an example Kubernetes deployment [manifest](https://github.com/ecrousseau/aws-secret-injector/blob/master/manifests/examples/webserver.yaml) to illustrate this usage.

+### Optional settings

+#### Proxy settings

+You can configure the init container to use a proxy by creating a ConfigMap named "proxy-settings" that contains keys "HTTPS_PROXY" and "NO_PROXY".
+These will be applied as environment variables in the init container.

+#### Pre-existing volume

+You can add a volume named "secret-vol" to your Pod spec.
+The init container will then write to that volume instead of the default in-memory volume.
+You may wish to do this if you need to mount the volume at a location other than `/injected-secrets`.
+Please ensure that the storage backing the volume you specify is secured appropriately!

 ## License